sabeerbikba/portfolio/resources/sponsor-pack-seo.md

-To make the `SponsorPack` component **SEO-friendly** while keeping the current interactive behavior, you need to ensure that the **critical content** (such as the list of tools, their names, images, or any relevant metadata) is rendered **server-side** in the HTML that search engines can crawl.
+To make the `ToolsPack` component **SEO-friendly** while keeping the current interactive behavior, you need to ensure that the **critical content** (such as the list of tools, their names, images, or any relevant metadata) is rendered **server-side** in the HTML that search engines can crawl.
 Since the data is saved in a `data` folder, Remix allows you to fetch that data server-side using a **loader**, ensuring that the content is rendered as part of the initial HTML.

 ### Steps to Make the Component SEO-Friendly: